CenterForSpatialResearch/hnyc_census/Scripts/readme.md

 * Bo's House No. Sequence Detection

 ### Run Full Script
+* Consolidated Scripts can be found in the `Full Run` folder
-An example of how to run all the scripts together is in **99_Full_Census_Cleaning**
+  * Separate scripts were made for Manhattan and Brooklyn An example of how to run all the scripts together is in **99_Full_Census_Cleaning**

+### Exploratory Data Analysis
+* EDA can be found in the `EDA` folder within the `Full Run` folder

 ## Documentation
 Quick links to preview Documentation HTML files in the repo: